Deposit invoice template UK: how to request upfront payments properly

 - 15% on final completion and sign-off

-This keeps cash flowing throughout the project and reduces the risk of a large outstanding balance at the end.
-Each stage payment gets its own invoice.
+This keeps funds coming in throughout the project and reduces the risk of a large balance at the end.
+Each stage payment has its own invoice.

 What to include on a deposit invoice

-A deposit invoice needs everything a standard invoice needs, plus a few extras.
+A deposit invoice needs the same elements as a standard invoice, plus some extras.
 According to HMRC's invoicing rules, every invoice must include:

 Standard invoice elements